zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 	console.log("Started listening for new events\n\n");

-	/* This function gets to run each 5 seconds and it sends `mint` or `release` transactions to the bridge contract We wait 5 seconds in between transactions to make sure we do not replace our own transactions before they are mined.
+	/* This function gets to run each 5 seconds and it sends `mint` or `release` transactions to the bridge contract We wait 5 seconds inbetween transactions to make sure we do not replace our own transactions before they are mined.
 	*/
 	setInterval(async () => {
 		/* If there is not transactions to send do nothing */ if (txs.length > 0) {
 			/* If provided blockNumbers for avax or subnet are close to current blocks of the chains Then a transaction might get added to the txs array twice.
-Once processing old blocks (but pretty recent) and once subscribed to new events.
+Once processesing old blocks (but pretty recent) and once subscribed to new events.
 			 */
 			txs = txs.filter(
 				(value, index, self) =>